pachyderm/docs-content/2.3.x/reference/pipeline-spec.md

 If an input name is not specified, it defaults to the name of the repo.

 * `input.pfs.repo` — see the description in [PFS Input](#pfs-input).
-the name of the Pachyderm repository with the data that you want to join with other data.
+the name of the {{%productName%}} repository with the data that you want to join with other data.

 * `input.pfs.branch` — see the description in [PFS Input](#pfs-input).

 * `input.pfs.glob` — a wildcard pattern that defines how a dataset is broken up into datums for further processing.
-When you use a glob pattern in a group input, it creates a naming convention that Pachyderm uses to group the files.
+When you use a glob pattern in a group input, it creates a naming convention that {{%productName%}} uses to group the files.

     You need specify in the glob pattern parenthesis to create